AHobbitTalksData/Database-and-reports-for-my-blog/Projects/Canvas/Education/Geometry/README.md

-In this workshop we worked with regular geometrical shapes.
+In this workshop we talked about regular geometrical shapes.